American School of The Hague

 The American School of The Hague is an international school located in Wassenaar, Netherlands.
-Student enrollment ages are between 3 to 18 years old.
-They represent up to 80 nationalities, with 28% American and 15% Dutch nationals.
+Student enrollment age ranges from 3 to 18 years.
+It represents students from 80 countries, with 28% and 15% being American and Dutch nationals.

 Overview

 ASH was founded in 1953.
 Its purpose was to provide an American style education to children of international cooperation and government employees.
 The board of trustees are elected by the parents and are responsible for the governance of ASH.
 The school is accredited by NEASC - New England Association of Schools and Colleges.
 The school has three divisions: an elementary school, middle school and high school.
 In 1989, a new campus was built, next to the Rijksstraatweg in Wassenaar which was opened by then-Queen Beatrix of the Netherlands and First Lady Barbara Bush.
+Instruction is in English.
+French, Spanish, Dutch, and German are taught as foreign languages.
+There is no religious instruction.